Lincyaw/profile/content/post/ase25-accept/index.md

 ---
-title: Our paper "Triangle: Empowering Incident Triage with Multi-Agent" has been directly accepted by ASE 2025!
+title: Our paper Triangle Empowering Incident Triage with Multi-Agent has been directly accepted by ASE 2025!
-summary: " "
 date: 2025-09-05

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
-image:
+# image:
-  caption:
+#   caption:

 authors:
   - admin